ycrathi/camera-auto-click-iot/README.md

-# cameraautoclick
+# cameraautoclick #iot
-We can capture image via event -> Like selfistick (Android)
+Captured image via any event.
+You can confifure as per requirement.
+(Like selfistick)